Studies of the Book of Mormon: Controversy about Roberts's ultimate beliefs

-Non-Mormons have argued that Roberts's belief in the Book of Mormon may have been shaken by his research.
+Roberts's belief in the Book of Mormon may have been shaken by his research.
 For instance, a reviewer of the book for The Christian Century wrote that not only did Roberts "have serious doubts" about the Book of Mormon, but that his investigations raised "questions about his own beliefs."
 Mormon apologists have replied that Roberts must have been playing devil's advocate, because he continued to testify to the truth of the Book of Mormon until his death.
 Marvin S. Hill has argued, however, "this contention seems strained considering his pleadings at the end of each section that church leaders must offer inspired help."
 Mormon apologists have also argued that Sterling McMurrin and Brigham D. Madsen, who edited the volume, "misrepresented Roberts's final views about the historicity of Mormon scriptures."